doctorfree/Asciiville/markdown/asciiville.1.md

 When invoked with the `-i` option, `asciiville` presents a selection menu and operates in interactive mode.
 Included in the wide variety of options available in the Asciiville interactive menus are selections to display the *MusicPlayerPlus* and *RoonCommandLine* interactive menus.

 The interactive menu interface provides three types of menu options.
 Some menu selections trigger the execution of a command.
-These are usually menu entries beginning with *Run*.
 Other menu selections are used to set the command that would be run when a terminal emulator is selected.
-These are usually menu entries beginning with *Use*.
 Finally, some menu selections can be used to toggle preferences like *Fullscreen*, *Use Tmux*, and *Record Tmux Session*.
-Once a command has been selected with the *Use* menu entry and desired options are set then the command can be executed by selecting one of the terminal emulators (menu entries beginning with *Run <command> in <terminal name> Terminal*).
+Once a command and terminal type have been selected and desired options are set then the command can be executed by selecting the menu entry *Run <command> in <terminal name> Terminal*.

 Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -k` command.